ieshaw/ColorNoun/Execution/README.md

 proportional to market capitalization.
 The difference is that it only weighs in on coins outside the top teir.
 As of now, this means that the weighting starts with the 8th ranked coin by market cap.
 The hope is to extend exposure deeper into the cryptocurrency market.

-#### Alpha VARX

-This is a alpha strategy meant to capture regressive dependencies between coins and their technical aspect (spread, volume, returns).

-#### Alpha Exchange Arbitrage

-This is an alpha strategy in development, with intent to capitalize upon pricing differences between exchanges.